thelocalh0st/thelocalh0st.github.io/_posts/2023-05-29-web-login-bypass.md

 Greetings, fellow bug bounty hunters!
-Are you ready to embark on a wild adventure of bypassing web login systems?
-Buckle up and prepare to witness some mind-boggling techniques that will make you go "Woah!"
-Let's dive into the chaos and unleash our hacking skills! 💥
+Let's try to look for oversmarting the web login pages and bypassing tricks Check out this cool chart that breaks down the different ways we can bypass logins:

 # Classification of bypassing techniques: 😎🚀
 ```mermaid